 On December 29, 2022, the SECURE 2.0 Act of 2022 was signed into law by the President of the United States of America.
 SECURE 2.0 contains several retirement-savings provisions intended to offer more flexibility to those saving for retirement.
-Certain provisions of SECURE 2.0 are effective starting January 1, 2023, while other provisions will take effect in future years.
-Management of the Deferred Compensation Plan will be analyzing SECURE 2.0 to determine its impact.
+Certain provisions of SECURE 2.0 were effective starting January 1, 2023, while other provisions will take effect in future years.
+Management of the Deferred Compensation Plan will continue to analyze SECURE 2.0 to determine its impact.